Some0ne11/malaysian-radios/README.md

    - The server expects a `X-Client-Secret` header that matches its internal `.env` configuration.
    - **Key Derivation:** It dynamically derives a perfectly sized, mathematically secure 32-byte key using `SHA-256(CLIENT_SECRET + SERVER_SECRET)`.
    - **Payload:** It creates a lightweight JSON payload containing only an expiration timestamp (`{"exp": 1718000000}`), set to exactly 1 hour from generation.
    - **Encryption (AES-GCM):** It generates a random nonce (number used once) and uses AES in Galois/Counter Mode (GCM) to encrypt the JSON payload.
-GCM attaches an unforgeable "authentication tag" to the data.
+The random nonce ensures that even if two tokens are generated at the exact same second with the identical payload, their final encrypted strings will look completely different.
+GCM also attaches an unforgeable "authentication tag" to the data.
    - **Encoding:** The random nonce and encrypted data are stitched together and encoded into a URL-safe Base64 string, which becomes the final token.

 2. **Route Protection (`TokenAuthMiddleware`)**: